 The research was conducted in the period of May-June 2020.
 It included a group of Polish students.
 The main objective of the research was to examine the opinion of Polish students on the need for the transition to distance learning during the pandemic of COVID-19.
 The survey questionnaire consisted of 36 questions, the questions using the Likert scale were used, both open and close-ended ones.
 The main objective of the research was to examine the mood of Polish students in relation to the need for the transition to distance learning.
 In the article, some of the survey research was presented.
-In the article, the results of the research into the correlations between the following variables were presented - the opinions on the need for the transition to distance learning and:
+In the article, the results of the research into the research into the need for the transition to distance learning and: